pushyami/Tennis-Ontology/README.md

 	5. "tree.py" computes the probability of the next likely event.
 It computes it dynamically as the annotations are generated.

 	6. "create_valid_data.py" is used to take user input and compute trajectories of valid/required shots only.
-It pauses at every event(abrupt change in the direction of the ball)
+It pauses at every event(abrupt change in the direction of the ball).

+	7. "classifier.py" is used to classify the data created in step 6.